23min/abdes1/README.md

 ## Goals

+1. Learn Python :)
-1. Create a proof of concept for using an actor system for simulating a moderately complex system based on discrete events. abdes1 is the first experiment to get a working actor model and to run a the most basic DES.
+2. Create a proof of concept for using an actor system for simulating a moderately complex system based on discrete events (and perhaps other types of models) abdes1 is the first experiment to get a working actor model and to run a the most basic DES.
-2. Learn how a moderately complex system can be modeled specifically for an actor based DES.
+3. Learn how a moderately complex system can be modeled specifically for an actor based DES.
 How can the system be expressed as an input to the simulation?
-3. Validate that an actor based DES provides correct results
+4. Validate that an actor based DES provides correct results

 ## Non Goals

-Feature parity with any other tool out there.
+Feature parity with any other simulation framework or actor system out there.

 ## Principles and Method